xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 * If protocols independently known to be far from the Landauer regime consistently yield very low `Tension_InfoThermo(m_data)` values, the encoding fails to distinguish low and high dissipation regimes and is rejected.
 * If small, theoretically irrelevant changes in resolution parameter `r` within the same encoding class cause large, qualitative changes in the classification of protocols as low-tension versus high-tension, the encoding is considered unstable and rejected.

+When any of these falsification conditions are met under an admissible encoding class that respects Section 3.4, the corresponding **Q059 encoding version** is considered falsified in the sense of the TU Encoding and Fairness Charter.
+It must not be modified in place to “save” the version.
+Any replacement encoding must:

+* receive a new version identifier in project logs,
+* document which mapping rules or parameter ranges were changed,
+* be re-evaluated on this experiment and any stricter successors.

 *Semantics implementation note:*
 All observables and tension values in this experiment are computed using the hybrid interpretation declared in the metadata, where discrete logical quantities (bits, operations) are coupled to continuous thermodynamic quantities (energy, temperature) through the definitions in Block 3.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding version is not the same as solving the canonical statement.
 This experiment can reject specific Q059 encodings but does not decide whether the universe ultimately behaves as in World T or World F.

 ---